An ankle fracture is a break in 1 or more ankle bones. These fractures may:

 You will need to have full strength in your calf muscle and full range of motion back in your ankle before returning to sports or work activities.

-Your provider may do x-rays 7 to 10 days and 1 month after your injury to see how your ankle is healing.
+Your provider may do x-rays periodically after your injury to see how your ankle is healing.

 Your provider will let you know when you can return to regular activities and sports.
 Most people need at least 6 to 10 weeks to fully heal.